 PAUL BOCCACINOPaul Boccаcino sworn to the Rochester Police Department on September 2, 1977.
 While in this assignment, was selected for and served as a “Field Training Officer” & in April 1979, competed for and obtained a position on the Special Weapons And Tactics Team.
 Paul worked in the Atlantic Section until obtaining position in the Tactical Section on January 2nd, 1981.
 Paul left the Tactical Section in September of 1988 to serve as the Highland Section’s Crime Coordinator where he remained for the next 2 years until being promoted to Sergeant on September 5th, 1990.
 As a Sergeant, served as Patrol Team Leader in Clinton & Maple Sections, Tactical & Special Investigation Sections & as a co-supervisor in a Joint Federal Violent Crimes Task Force.
 After leaving the VCTF returned to the Special Investigation Unit where remained until my retirement on April 26th, 2003

-DAVID ZIMMERMANDavid Zimmerman is a retired Sergeant with the Rochester Police Department.
+David Zimmerman was a retired Sergeant with the Rochester Police Department.
 He began his law enforcement career in 1975 as a Part-Time Deputy with the Monroe County Sheriffs Office.
 Dave then worked from 1977 to 1987 with the Village of Brockport Police Department.
 In 1987, he joined Rochester Police Department.
 During his time with RPD, he worked numerous Patrol Sections, and then spent 10 years in the Gun Squad.
 After promotion to Sergeant in 2000, he worked in Patrol and Investigation Divisions.
 Dave retired from RPD in 2010.
 In the winter of 2018, he was diagnosed with stage 4 lung and endocrine cancer.
 He has survived surgery, Chemo and radiation.
-He is still receiving treatment every two weeks.
+Dave passed on 2/12/2024 after a 6 year battle.

 JIM SCONFIETTI (in memoriam)